CAG2Mark/OpenSkillBot/README.md

 * Logging of internal errors and events
 * Match insertion

+Features currently being implemented:
+* Challonge integration

 Planned features (non-exhaustive):
-* Challonge integration.
-* Achievements.
+* Achievements
-* Self-service match confirmation.
+* Self-service match confirmation

 # Building and Running
 Binaries are not yet provided, so you must clone and run the bot yourself.